Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Can I refinance an FHA mortgage?

 Yes.
-FHA-backed homeowners get access to the FHA Streamline Refinance – the fastest, easiest way to lower your mortgage rate.
+FHA-backed homeowners get access to the FHA Streamline Refinance.
 When mortgage rates are down, homeowners can switch to lower-rate mortgages irrespective of their work status, money in the bank, or credit score.
-You don’t even need a home appraisal.
+Home appraisals aren’t required.

 Do I need a larger down payment when using an FHA for a multi-unit property?

-No. Unlike conventional mortgages, FHA mortgages don’t require home buyers to make a larger down payment or accept a higher interest when buying a 2-4 unit property.
+No. FHA mortgages don’t require home buyers to make a larger down payment or accept a higher interest rate when buying a multi-unit home.
 FHA mortgages allow 3.5 percent down regardless of property type.

 Can I negotiate closing costs with home sellers?

-Yes, the FHA allows home buyers to negotiate with home sellers to contribute up to 6 percent of the purchase price toward closing costs, or $6,000 per $100,000.
-These are known as seller concessions and can get applied to real estate fees, loan costs, state and local taxes, and the cost of title insurance.
+Yes, the FHA allows home buyers to negotiate with home sellers to contribute up to 6% percent of the purchase price toward closing costs.
+These contributions are known as seller concessions and can be applied to any costs on a settlement statement.